Home

 Gallery

-Harold Rhodes' genius devised an asymetric variant on the basic idea.
+Harold Rhodes ingenuously devised an asymmetric variant on the basic idea.
 This has a number of advantages.
 Most of the vibrating amplitude is concentrated in one tunable slender wand or tine.
 The other arm of the fork is more rigid, facilitating an easily adjustable method of mounting.
 Since it vibrates less, its pitch is not so critical.
 Over most of the range, only the tine requires provision for adjustment.

 The tine is removable, for easy replacement.
 This is needed, the high vibrating amplitude makes breakage common with heavy playing.
 A system of pickups is used, requiring no sound board.
 Volume is thus limited only by amplifier power available.
 For recording, a direct connection is possible, avoiding ambient noise & problem acoustics.